mpatacchiola/dissecting-reinforcement-learning/README.md

 - [[RL toolkit]](http://incompleteideas.net/rlai.cs.ualberta.ca/RLAI/RLtoolkit/RLtoolkit1.0.html) - Collection of utilities and demos developed by the RLAI group which may be useful for anyone trying to learn, teach or use reinforcement learning (by Richard Sutton).

 - [[setosa blog]](http://setosa.io/blog/2014/07/26/markov-chains/index.html) - A useful visual explanation of Markov chains.

+- [[Tensorflow playground]](https://playground.tensorflow.org) - Try different MLP architectures and datasets on the browser.

 **Books and Articles:**